 In my previous post on whether you are prepared for retirement, I mentioned a bit on the schemes readily available in the country I am currently residing, that is Singapore.

-In this article, I will not go into details of the various schemes, rather, I will summarize the various schemes available and if any readers who wish to learn in more details, they can go to the website in the link I have provided in this article and try to find out more about the scheme and how it operates.
+I will not go into details of the various schemes, rather, I will summarize the various schemes available, and if any readers who wish to learn in more details, they can go to the website in the link I have provided in this article, and try to find out more about the scheme and how it operates.

 The various schemes available in Singapore where retirees can consider and plan their retirement are as below: